EMBRYOPSIDA Pirani & Prado

 1. Stenomeris Planchon

-Underground stem thickened; ?chemistry; tannin cells 0; petiole bundles in arc; hairs with two-celled gland heads; T tube well developed [= torus] and expanded below attachment of A; anther connective much prolonged, joining stigmatic head, filaments flattened; microsporocytes markedly elongated; tectum (undulate) perforate; G half inferior, style bowling-pin shaped, styles 3, bifid, stigma punctate; seed coat with phlobaphene, tegmen collapsed; n = ?; seedling?
+Underground stem thickened, plant climbing; ?chemistry; tannin cells 0; petiole bundles in arc; hairs with two-celled gland heads; T tube well developed [= torus] and expanded below attachment of A; anther connective much prolonged, joining stigmatic head, filaments flattened; microsporocytes markedly elongated; tectum (undulate) perforate; G half inferior, style bowling-pin shaped, styles 3, bifid, stigma punctate; seed coat with phlobaphene, tegmen collapsed; n = ?; seedling?

 Age.
 The age of the [Stenomeris + Dioscorea] clade is (85.9-)71.4(-57.7) Ma (Viruel et al. (2015).